Rosette formations as symmetry-breaking events: theory and experiment: Abstract

-Multicellular rosettes are observed in different situations such as morphogenesis, wound healing, and cancer progression.
-While some molecular insights have been gained to explain the presence of these assemblies of five or more cells around a common center, what are the tunable, global features that favors/hinders their formation is still largely unknown.
-Here, we made use of a Voronoi dynamical model to investigate the ingredients driving the emergence of rosettes characterized by different degree of stability and organization.
-We found that (i) breaking the local spatial symmetry of the system, i.e., introducing curvature-inducing defects, allows for the formation of rosette-like structures (ii) whose probability of formation depends on the characteristic of the cellular layer.
-In particular, a trade-off between tissue fluidity and single cell deformability dictates the assembly of transient rosettes, that are strongly stabilized in the presence of cell alignment interactions.
+Multicellular rosettes are ubiquitous structures in biological systems, observed in contexts ranging from morphogenesis to wound healing and cancer progression.
+While some molecular insights have been gained to explain the presence of these assemblies of cells around a common center, what are the tunable, global features that favor/hinder their formation is still largely unknown.
+Here, we made use of a Voronoi dynamical model to investigate the ingredients driving the emergence of rosettes characterized by different degrees of stability and organization.
+We found that (i) breaking the local spatial symmetry of the system, i.e., introducing curvature-inducing defects, allows for the formation of rosette-like structures (ii) whose probability of formation depends on the characteristics of the cellular layer.
+In particular, a trade-off between tissue fluidity and single-cell deformability dictates the assembly of transient rosettes, which are strongly stabilized in the presence of cell self-alignment interactions.

-To test our model predictions, we performed fluorescence microscopy experiments on rosette-forming neural populations derived from induced pluripotent stem cells (iPSCs), finding significant agreement.
-Overall, our work may set the stage to gain an unifying understanding of the plethora of biophysical mechanisms involving the occurrence of rosette-like structure both in physiology and their altered formation in pathology.
+To test our model predictions, we performed fluorescence microscopy experiments on rosette-forming neural cell populations derived from induced pluripotent stem cells, finding significant agreement with the model predictions.
+Overall, our work may set the stage to gain an unifying understanding of the plethora of biophysical mechanisms involving the occurrence of rosette-like structures in physiology and their altered formation in pathology.